gerardosocias29/translation-api/README.md

-# Translation API – Laravel Sanctum Auth + Vue Frontend
+# Translation API – Laravel Sanctum Auth

-A starter API project using Laravel Sanctum for authentication and a Vue frontend.
+A starter API project using Laravel Sanctum for authentication.

 ---